From My Eyes: One Year at H&L

-In the post, Sarah, our lovely and fearless editor, asked for help with social media to promote Holl & Lane Magazine.
+In the post, Sarah, our lovely and fearless Editor in Chief, asked for help with social media to promote Holl & Lane Magazine.
 I was immediately intrigued and volunteered to help.
 I had been a follower of Sarah’s blog for a while, and didn’t really know her that well, but her passion spoke to me, not to mention her courage to take life by the horns and fulfill a lifelong dream.

 One of my favorite things about being a part of the Holl & Lane team is the team itself.
 We are all so different but we all come together to support the dream and vision of the magazine.
 I like the exchange of ideas because none of us are experts in everything, but each of us brings unique skills or experience to the table.
 And while I don’t want to seem overly dramatic and say that being a part of the team has changed my life, but it has.
 Working with Sarah in particular has been so much fun (she didn’t pay me to say that, but I do enjoy chocolate frosted donuts, if she’s reading this) and she makes me laugh every day.
 I admire her strength, her ability to adapt, her talent, her vision, her devotion, and most of all her friendship.
 I’m so glad she lets me bother her every day and be a part of her dream.